Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-teams.md

   --data "name": "Prospective Partners" \
   --data "description": "Team of unvetted partners that can only view APIs"
 ```
-  You can verify that the teams have been created by [making a GET request to the teams endpoint](https://developer.konghq.com/spec/2dad627f-7269-40db-ab14-01264379cec7/0ecb66fc-0049-414a-a1f9-f29e8a02c696#/Teams/get-portal-team).
+1. Optional: You can verify that the teams have been created by [making a GET request to the teams endpoint](https://developer.konghq.com/spec/2dad627f-7269-40db-ab14-01264379cec7/0ecb66fc-0049-414a-a1f9-f29e8a02c696#/Teams/get-portal-team).
-1. Now you can assign roles to your teams.
-To do so, you must make a `POST` request to the team roles endpoint.
-The following example shows how to assign the `API Consumer` role to the `Authorized Delivery Partners` created in the previous section for your pizza ordering API product:
+1. Assign the `API Consumer` role to the `Authorized Delivery Partners` created in the previous section for your pizza ordering API product:
 ```bash
 curl --request POST \
   --url https://<region>.api.konghq.com/v2/portals/{portal-id}/teams/{team-id}/assigned-roles \